-CO1: Understand the intricacies of Centre-State relations and changing dynamics therein.
+CO1: To understand the intricacies of Centre-State relations and changing dynamics therein.

-CO2: Analyse the Indian political party systems and its significance.
+CO2: To analyse the Indian political party systems and its significance.

-CO3: Develop theoretical attention for conceptual understanding of Caste, Religion and Gender in Indian political context.
+CO3 To develop theoretical attention for conceptual understanding of Caste, Religion and Gender in Indian political context.

-CO4: Identify the challenges to national security (internal and external) and the counterstrategies of the state
+CO4 To identify the challenges to national security (internal and external) and the counterstrategies of the state